sbj42/maze-generator-prim/README.md

-# maze-generator-backtrack
+# maze-generator-prim
-A maze generator based on Prim's algorithm
+A maze generator using a randomized Prim's algorithm

 This is a plugin for the `sbj42/maze-generator` package.

-Prim's algorithm tends to generate lots of dead-ends.
+Prim's algorithm is a method of generating a "minimum spanning tree" of an arbitrary graph.
+This adapts naturally to generating mazes, since every perfect maze is also a spanning tree.
+The walls in the maze are given equal weight, so we replace the part of Prim's algorithm that finds the minimum-weight edge with code that simply chooses a random edge.

-This algorithm works by digging multiple random passages at a time, randomly deciding which passage to work on at each step.
+Basically, this algorithm works by digging multiple random passages at a time, randomly deciding which passage to work on at each step.
+Compared to the 'recursive-backtracking' algorithm, this generator tends to have more, shorter dead ends.

 ```
 ___________________________________________________